 4. In the text field below 'What do you want to say?' enter the phrase you will use as your command, for example 'Text Michael'.
 You might want to add a variation to this phrase, for example 'Send a text to Michael' which you can pop in the field below.

-5. Now choose the blue link that says '+that' and scroll down to and select Android SMS.
+5. Now choose the link that says '+that' and search for and select Android SMS.
 When prompted to select an action, choose 'Send an SMS'.

 6. Enter the phone number to which you want to send the text message, including the country code.
 The field below this should be prefilled with the message 'TextField'; if it is not then you did not select the option to 'Say a phrase with a text ingredient' in step 3.
 Tap the tick icon at the top of the screen when you're done.